University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Read_QC/read-qc.md

 #### Questions
 {:.no_toc}

- - *By specifying trimmomatic to use 2 CPUs/cores, how much quicker does trimmomatic finish?*
+ - *By allowing trimmomatic to use it's default of all possible cores (2 CPUs/cores in our case), how much quicker does trimmomatic finish?*
  - *Does it matter what order the trimming steps are specified?
 Try specifying `MINLEN` before `ILLUMINACLIP` and then at the end.
 What happend and why?*
  - *How many read pairs survived all the trimming and length filters?*